-EMPEROR.
+- EMPEROR.
 Since the princess was yielded to the Tartars, we have not held an audience.
 The lonely silence of night : "It increases our melancholy!
-We take the picture of the fair one and suspend it here, as some small solace to our griefs.
+We take the picture of the, fair one and suspend it here, as some small solace to our griefs.
 [To the attendant.]
 Keeper of the yellow gate, behold, the incense in vonder vase is burnt out: hasten then to add some more.
 Though we cannot see her. we may at least retain this shadow; and, while life remains, betoken our regard.
-But oppressed and weary, we would fain take a little repose.

-[Lies down to sleep.
-The Princess appears before him in a mision
+But oppressed and weary, we would fain take a little repose. - [Lies down to sleep.
+The Princess appears before him in a vision - PRINCESS.

-Princess.
 Delivered over as a captive to appease the barbarians, they would have conveyed me to their Northern country: but I took an occasion to elude them and have escaped back.
 Is not this the Emperor, my sovereign?
 Sir, behold me again restored.
 [A Tartar soldier appears in the vision.
 SOLDIER.
 While I chanced to sleep, the lady, our captive, has made her escape, and returned home.
 In eager pursuit of her, I have reached the imperial palace.-Is not this she?
 [Carries her off.
 The Emperor starts from his sleep.
 EMPEROR.
 We just saw the Princess returned-but alas, how quickly has she vanished!
 In bright day she answered not to our call-but when morning dawned on our troubled sleep, a vision presented her in this spot.
-[Hears the wild fowl's t cry.
-1 Hark, the passing fowl screamed twice or tachment and fidelity, being said never to pair again after the loss of its mate.
-An image of it is worshipped by newly married couples.
+[Hears the wild fowl'st cry.]
+Hark, the passing fowl screamed twice or There is nothing in this more ex-travagant than the similar vision in the tragedy of Richard III.
+I Yengo, a species of wild goose, is the emblem in China of intersexual attachment and fidelity, being said never to pair again after the loss of its mate.
+An image of it is worshipped by newly married couples. thrice!-Can it know there is no one so desolate as I?

-^{}There is nothing in this more extravagant than the similar vision in the tragedy of Richard III.

-1 Yengo, a species of wild goose, is the emblem in China of intersexual atthrice!-Can it know there is no one so desolate as I?
 [Cries repeated.]
 Perhaps worn out and weak, hungry and emaciated, they bewail at once the broad nets of the South and the tough bows of the North.
 [Cries repeated.]
-The screams of those water-birds but increase our melancholy.

-ATTENDANT.
-Let your Majesty cease this sorrow, and have

-some regard to your sacred person.
+The screams of those water-birds but increase our melancholy. - ATTENDANT.
+Let your Majesty cease this sorrow, and have some regard to your sacred person. - EMPEROR.

-EMPEROR.
 My sorrows are beyond control.
 Cease to upbraid this excess of feeling, since ye are all subject to the same.
-You doleful cry is not the note of the swallow on the carved rafters, nor the song of the variegated bird upon the blossoming tree.
+Yon doleful cry is not the note of the swallow on the carved rafters, nor the song of the variegated bird upon the blossoming tree.
 The princess has abandoned her home!
 Know ye in what place she grieves, listening like me to the screams of the wild bird?
 Enter President.